kinb98/Score-Keeper/README.md

 An app built to keep scores of two players playing table tennis.

-Built to practice DOM concepts.
+Built using HTML, Bulma and Javascript mainly to practice DOM concepts.